Shippable/docs/sources/deploy/lb-kubernetes.md

 <img src="/images/deploy/usecases/deploy_kube_lb.png"/>

 ###1.
-Add a load balancer resource
+Add a loadBalancer resource.

-Add a [loadbalancer](/platform/workflow/resource/loadbalancer/#loadbalancer) resource to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
+Add a [loadBalancer](/platform/workflow/resource/loadbalancer/#loadbalancer) resource to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
 As an example:

 ```
+resources:

   - name: app_lb
     type: loadBalancer
     integration: op_int
     pointer:
-    sourceName: desired-name-of-service-on-cluster
+      sourceName: "apploadbalancer"
       method: LoadBalancer
       namespace: shippable
+      clusterName: "multiple-zones-cluster"
     version:
       ports:
-      - name: testPort
+        - name: testport
           protocol: TCP
           port: 80
       selector:
-      name: "app_service_def"
+        shippable.manifestName: "app_service_def"
-      jobName: "app_deploy_job"
+        shippable.jobName: "app_deploy_job"
 ```

 The loadBalancer resource supports a range of fields, allowing you to set almost any field that you'd want.
 Complete reference [is here](/platform/workflow/resource/loadbalancer/#loadbalancer).

-Shippable adds the values of `name` and `jobName` as labels to every pod spec for Kubernetes.
+Shippable adds the values of `shippable.manifestName` and `shippable.jobName` as labels to every pod spec for Kubernetes.
 These need to be set as follows:

 * `shippable.manifestName`: "name of your manifest job that was deployed"
 * `shippable.jobName`: "name of the deploy job that deployed your manifest"

 By using both the manifest name and job name as selectors, Kubernetes will always pinpoint the exact pods from the replicationController that was deployed.

-If you want to set custom labels for your loadBalancer, check out the [Specifying custom labels](#custom-labels) instructions below.
+If you want to set custom labels for your loadBalancer, check out [instructions for specifying custom labels](#custom-labels).

 ###2.
 Add a `provision` job.